-In 2017–18, rates of admission and waiting times for admission, from elective surgery waiting lists, differed by remoteness area of usual residence and SES.
+In 2018–19, rates of admission and waiting times for admission from public hospital elective surgery waiting lists, differed by remoteness area of usual residence and SES.

 Reference: WHO (2006) Quality of care: a process for making strategic choices in health systems.
 WHO, Paris.

-More data about access to hospitals is available to explore in the Data downloads section.
+More data about access to hospitals is available to explore in the Info & downloads section.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.